odoo/documentation/content/applications/finance/accounting/bank/bank_synchronization.rst

 ---------------------------------

 During your first synchronization, you selected the bank accounts you decided to synchronize with Odoo.
-If you didn't synchronize any of your accounts, you can go to :menuselection:`Accounting Dashboard --> Configuration --> Accounting: Online Synchronization` to click on the :guilabel:`Fetch Account` button on the connection.
+If you didn't synchronize any of your accounts, activate the :ref:`developer mode
+<developer-mode>`, go to :menuselection:`Accounting --> Configuration --> Online Synchronization`,
+and click the :guilabel:`Fetch Account` button on the connection.

 There may also be no new transactions.